How to Steep the Perfect Cup of Tea Every Time

 Be careful not to overdo it

 Ever wonder how to make tea as flavorful as possible?
 The secret is in the steep.
 With the exception of some herbal teas, infusing your tea for too long will result in some bitterness or acidity.
-So it’s best to master your steep, especially since sipping tea can help you lose weight.
+So it’s best to master your steep.

 Take a moment